Thinking About Pursuing an LLB and Diploma in Labour Law? Seeking Career Advice and Opportunities

 D.GURUMURTHY

 You can proceed as desired.
-Dip.
-Labour Law en-lights you regarding all Labour Law provisions.
+A Diploma in Labour Law enlightens you regarding all Labour Law provisions, while an LLB study sheds light on general law.
+Both are required for HR personnel.

 HR & IR Consultant